adelcor/aligned-memory-battle/README.md

 std::free(ptr);
 ```
 ✅ **Pros:** Simpler, safer, and standard-compliant.
 ❌ **Cons:** May be slower for very large or very small allocations.

+**Size Restriction:** `std::aligned_alloc()` requires that the allocation size (the first parameter) be an exact multiple of the alignment (the second parameter).
+This is because the function internally assumes that it can divide the block of memory into equal parts of size "alignment".

+**Example:**
+Requesting an allocation with alignment of 32 bytes and size 100 bytes is invalid since 100 is not a multiple of 32.
+This could result in undefined behavior or memory corruption.

+**Note:**
+May be slower for very large or very small allocations if the size restriction forces unnecessary adjustments.

 ---